RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 We then compute the average cycles per SIMD iteration on both versions to evaluate and understand the effects emerged from latency and bandwidth.
 In the other way around, we also compare the standard case execution with the md-trace variant performing the same data access pattern, evaluating the impact caused by presence of the LJ computation instructions.

-### Measurement 1: gather-bench md variant on Cascade Lake with AoS data layout
+### Measurement 1: gather-bench md variant on CLX with AoS data layout

 Raw data: [csv](raw_data/gather_md_aos_casclakesp2.csv) | [txt](raw_data/gather_md_aos_casclakesp2.txt)
 ![gather-md aos casclakesp2](figures/gather_md_aos_casclakesp2.png)